Call for Presenters: Symposium on Gender, History, and Sexuality

 History graduate student, Takkara Brunson (center), listens to a question after presenting a talk on Eusebia Cosme, Oct.
 8, 2010

-Though the History Department is the primary sponsor of the symposium, we are committed to developing a broad community of individuals who employ the study of gender and sexuality in their work.
-To this end we encourage and seek the participation of individuals from a variety of disciplines who find that these topics emerge in their works.
-There are a variety of opportunities available for presenters from an informal presentation about research experience and/or primary sources, a workshop that focuses on a work-in-progress, or to a formal presentation of a conference paper or dissertation chapter.
+We encourage and seek the participation of individuals from a variety of disciplines who critically engage history, gender, and sexuality in their works.
+There are a variety of opportunities available for presenters from an informal presentation about research experience and/or primary sources, a workshop that focuses on a work-in-progress, a critical discussion of a set of readings on a theoretical, historiographical, or current issue or a formal presentation of a conference paper or dissertation chapter.

 In the past, presenters have discussed a diverse range of topics.
 Last academic year presentations included: a panel on the current immigration crisis and the toll it takes on families; the recruitment of WWII Latina servicewomen; the story of Polish exiles in Iran; an analysis of frontier masculinity in Antebellum America as depicted in the Davy Crockett Almanacs; traditional midwifery and childbirth as cultural performance in Nigeria; a study of the transfer of female children in British Malaya; an analysis of abortion rights and reproductive healthcare, and a sneak peak at Dr. Judith Coffin’s upcoming book in her presentation about letters written to Simone de Beauvoir.

 We are currently looking for individuals to present their work during the 2015-2016 academic year.
 If you are interested in presenting at the Symposium, please contact the Symposium Co-Coordinators at email@example.com and attach a short abstract (200 words max) of your project or presentation by August 15, 2015.
 The Symposium on Gender, History, and Sexuality usually meets every other Friday from 12-2 pm.